kotzendekrabbe/meetsy/readme.md

 ### Google calendar ###
 https://developers.google.com/google-apps/calendar/quickstart/nodejs

-* follow the instructions from the link above on step 1 to get your client_secret.json
+* follow the instructions from the link above on step 1 to get your `client_secret.json`
-* save this datas at project root and rename it to "googleApi_clientSecret.json"
+* save this data at project root and rename it to `googleApi_clientSecret.json`

 ---------------